sigven/cpsr/docs/about.rst

 can be customized by the user by choosing any of the following **virtual gene panels (0 - 42)**:

--  **Panel 0 (default)** is a comprehensive, research-based gene panel assembled through known sources on cancer predisposition:
+-  **Panel 0** is a comprehensive, research-based gene panel assembled through known sources on cancer predisposition:

    -  A list of 152 genes that were curated and established within TCGA’s pan-cancer study (`Huang et al., Cell,